ScottMorse/PyMusician/README.md

 * Clefs
 * Staff position of Note objects based on clef/instrument transposition

 *For now, this concludes PyMusician's main tools.
-This project is in its early stages, and much more is to come, especially in rhythm, composition, and analysis.
-Along with new features and tools will come updates and improvements to its current ones.
+This project is in its early stages, and much more is to come.
+This started as a single beginner's Python file that I used when I first started programming in order to practice applying musical concepts I knew well to new programming concepts I was learning, and now it is my main project that I plan to use in tandum with many more of my future projects.
+I know there are a few other similar packages out there, but I thought I'd share mine for the public as well.
 Thank you for reading, and have fun with this.*

 *-Scott Morse*